Wheeler–Feynman absorber theory: Attempted resolution of causality

 The resulting Lagrangian is symmetric under the exchange of $p_i$ with $p_j$.
 For $N = 2$ this Lagrangian will generate exactly the same equations of motion of $L_1$ and $L_2$.
 Therefore, from the point of view of an outside observer, everything is causal.
 This formulation reflects particle-particle symmetry with the variational principle applied to the N-particle system as a whole, and thus Tetrode's Machian principle.
 Only if we isolate the forces acting on a particular body do the advanced potentials make their appearance.
 This recasting of the problem comes at a price: the N-body Lagrangian depends on all the time derivatives of the curves traced by all particles, i.e. the Lagrangian is infinite-order.
 However, much progress was made in examining the unresolved issue of quantizing the theory.
 Also, this formulation recovers the Darwin Lagrangian, from which the Breit equation was originally derived, but without the dissipative terms.
 This ensures agreement with theory and experiment, up to but not including the Lamb shift.
 Numerical solutions for the classical problem were also found.
-Furthermore, Moore showed that a model by Feynman and Hibbs is amenable to the methods of higher than first-order Lagrangians and revealed chaoticlike solutions.
+Furthermore, Moore showed that a model by Feynman and Albert Hibbs is amenable to the methods of higher than first-order Lagrangians and revealed chaotic-like solutions.
 Moore and Scott showed that the radiation reaction can be alternatively derived using the notion that, on average, the net dipole moment is zero for a collection of charged particles, thereby avoiding the complications of the absorber theory.

 This apparent acausality may be viewed as merely apparent, and this entire problem goes away.
 An opposing view was held by Einstein.